SkybuckFlying/Delphicoin/README.md

 11. The name of the type should be reflected in the filename as follows: for type Texample: Unit_TExampleType.pas

 12. Comments like these: /** someting */ should be converted as {** Something *} perhaps this will be usefull later for documentation generation ?!?

+13. Commits should be done with git commit.
+Enter a short 50 character yellow description line at the top by pressing insert.
+Leave one blank line below that.
+    Optionally enter a gray longer message below that, max character length should be 72.
+Then press escape and write :wq    (for write and quite)

 #### Helpfull conversion tools:

 http://rvelthuis.de/programs/convertpack.html